stephen-czetty/xen-auto-usb/README.md

 It is recommended that you don't pre-configure usb devices that are attached to the hubs to be monitored.
 They will be automatically configured at startup.
-At this time, the script will not have enough information to correctly detach pre-configured devices should they be removed.
+If there are devices attached at startup, this script will attempt to gather the correct info it needs to handle a detach event, but there may be circumstances where that will fail.

 ### Features ###